We are re-locating

 Masonry and Cladding

-Here again French Limestone is the most desirable of all materials.
-To further increase our range, we also offer high quality natural stone from other European countries.
+French Limestone has been used on some of the world’s greatest heritage buildings and is now sought after for new build projects.
+To further increase our range, we also offer high quality natural stone from other European countries including England.

 For our clients that have the ability to cut large blocks, we can ship large “raw” blocks direct from the quarries.